dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

 There are various ways to deploy these components.
 We recommend following the Helm deployments according to the specifications defined below.

-**Tip**: Container Storage Module Observability must be deployed first.
+**Tip**: Container Storage Modules Observability must be deployed first.
 Once the module has been deployed, you can proceed to deploying/configuring Prometheus and Grafana.

 ### Prometheus

-Prometheus and Container Storage Module Observability services run on the same Kubernetes cluster, with Container Storage Module sending metrics to the OpenTelemetry Collector, which Prometheus then scrapes for data.
+Prometheus and Container Storage Modules Observability services run on the same Kubernetes cluster, with Container Storage Modules sending metrics to the OpenTelemetry Collector, which Prometheus then scrapes for data.

 | Supported Version | Image                   | Helm Chart                                                   |
 | ----------------- | ----------------------- | ------------------------------------------------------------ |